Skip to content

 • Organization’s total expenses (current fiscal year and last fiscal year)

 Applications are reviewed by an independent advisory panel.
-That panel is composed of a diverse group of arts and theater experts and other individuals with broad knowledge of community programs.
-Panel composition changes annually.
+That panel is composed of arts and theater experts and other individuals with broad knowledge of community programs.

 • Artistic excellence and merit of programming.
 The panel will review the plans for community-based programming, the abilities of the professional team of artists and staff, and planned partners.